-Before lenders make the decision to lend you money, they have to know if you're willing and able to repay that mortgage.
-To understand whether you can repay, they look at your income and debt ratio.
-To assess your willingness to repay, they use your credit score.
+Before lenders make the decision to lend you money, they have to know if you are willing and able to repay that mortgage.
+To assess whether you can repay, they assess your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

-The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-Your FICO score ranges from 350 (very high risk) to 850 (low risk).
-You can find out more about FICO here.
+The most commonly used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+Your FICO score ranges from 350 (high risk) to 850 (low risk).
+We've written more on FICO here.

-Credit scores only take into account the info in your credit profile.
-They don't take into account income, savings, amount of down payment, or demographic factors like sex ethnicity, national origin or marital status.
+Your credit score comes from your repayment history.
+They do not consider income, savings, down payment amount, or personal factors like gender, race, national origin or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was invented as a way to take into account only what was relevant to a borrower's likelihood to repay the lender.
+Credit scoring was envisioned as a way to take into account solely what was relevant to a borrower's willingness to repay a loan.

-Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scores.
-Your score reflects both the good and the bad in your credit report.
-Late payments count against your score, but a record of paying on time will improve it.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score results from positive and negative information in your credit report.
+Late payments count against you, but a consistent record of paying on time will improve it.